shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 title: install xen-4.8 on debian9
 ---

-Most of us may have used virtualbox and vmware, they have friendly UI and easily to use, they run under a host OS, just like a software. but xen is different, xen run directly on hardware, it is loaded by the bootloader before OS, then it loads the first special VM(domain0), domain0 has access to hardware, xen-tools are installed on domain0 used to communicate with xen hypervisor and manage other VMs, other VMs can't access the hardware directly. in this article, i will tell you how to install xen-4.8 on debian9 64bit, and install a windows guest OS.
+Most of us may have used virtualbox and vmware, they have friendly UI and are easily to use, they run under a host OS, just like a software. but xen is different, xen run directly on hardware, it is loaded by the bootloader before OS, then it loads the first special VM(dom0), dom0 has access to hardware, xen-tools are installed on dom0 used to communicate with xen hypervisor and manage other VMs, other VMs can't access the hardware directly. in this article, i will tell you how to install xen-4.8 on debian9 64bit, and install a windows guest OS.

 ### Content
 1. Host OS preparation.